MV Sheaf Mount (1944): History

 Empire Fancy was launched on 16 November 1944 and completed in January 1945.
 The Code Letters GJWX and United Kingdom Official Number 180349 were allocated.
 Her port of registry was Burntisland.
 She was initially operated under the management of Haldin Phillips & Co Ltd, later being placed under the management of W A Souter & Co Ltd.

 Empire Fancy made her maiden voyage as part of Convoy FS1715, which departed from Methil, Fife on 1 February 1945 arrived at Southend, Essex on 3 February.
 She left the convoy at Sunderland, County Durham on 2 February.
 She departed on 18 March to join Convoy FS1760, which had departed from Methil that day and arrived at Southend on 20 March.
 She then joined Convoy ON292, which departed from Southend on 23 March and arrived at New York, United States on 8 April.

-Empire Fancy departed from New York on 2 May 1945 an joined Convoy UGS90, which departed from the Hampton Roads, Virginia on 3 May and dispersed at sea on 18 May.
+Empire Fancy departed from New York on 2 May 1945 and joined Convoy UGS90, which departed from the Hampton Roads, Virginia on 3 May and dispersed at sea on 18 May.
 She arrived at Port Said, Egypt on 15 May.
 Empire Fancy then sailed to Suez, from where she departed on 26 May for Aden, arriving on 31 May.
 She sailed the next day for Colombo, Ceylon, where she arrived on 9 June, sailing later that day for Calcutta, India arriving on 15 July.
 Empire Fancy sailed on 29 July for Cochin, India, arriving on 6 August.
 She departed on 18 August for Lourenço Marques, Mozambique, where she arrived on 1 August.
 She departed from Lourenço Marques on 11 September for Aden, arriving on 23 September and sailing the next day for Suez, where she arrived on 29 September.

 Empire Fancy then sailed to Kosseir, Egypt, from where she departed on 20 October for Aden, arriving on 24 October.
 She sailed two days later for Albany, Western Australia, arriving on 19 November.
 She sailed two days later for Hobart, Tasmania arriving on 27 November and sailing the next day for Melbourne, New South Wales, where she arrived on 1 December.
 In June 1946, Captain John Harmann Korn was awarded an OBE in the 1946 King's Birthday Honours List.

 The Ministry of Transport sold Empire Fancy to her managers in 1947.
 She was renamed Sheaf Mount.
 In 1957, Sheaf Mount was sold for £550,000 to Harrisons (Clyde) Ltd and was renamed Valldemosa.
 In 1961, Valldemosa was sold to Mullion & Co Ltd, Hong Kong and was renamed Ardfinnan.
 With the introduction of IMO Numbers in the late 1960s, Ardfinnan was allocated the IMO Number 5022716.
 In 1968, Ardfinnan was sold to Mullion & Co Ltd, Gibraltar and was renamed Court Harwell.
 She arrived at Hong Kong on 9 June 1969 for scrapping.